 In the fall of 2011, D-Lab received a transformative gift from Mohammed Jameel and Community Jameel.
 Over the course of three years, under the direction of Saida Benhayoune, this gift funded the launch of the Scale-Ups social entrepreneurship fellowship, the Harvest Fuel Initiative, the Practical Impact Alliance, the Scaling Development Ventures conference, and much of D-Lab's research program.

 The following year, D-Lab applied to a new USAID program called the Higher Education Solutions Network to fund two major initiatives - the International Development Innovation Network (IDIN) and the Comprehensive Initiative for Technology Evaluation (CITE).
 With IDIN ultimately administered by D-Lab and CITE by the MIT Department of Urban Studies and Planning, the joint award totaled $25 million.

 In 2010, Amy brought on board Victor Grau Serrat to share leadership of the growing program.
 Kofi Taha joined as Associate Director in 2011.
 Amy and Victor served as D-Lab Co-Directors from 2010 to 2016, when Victor left to pursue other career interests.
 Following his departure, D-Lab hired international development veteran Bob Nanes as its first Executive Director, while Amy Smith took the title of Founding Director.
-That same year, Professor Dan Frey joined D-Lab as Faculty Research Director and in 2017, Professor Maria Yang became D-Lab's Faculty Academic Director.
-In 2017, Kendra Leith was named Associate Director for Research, and Libby McDonald, Associate Director for Practice.
+Currently, D-Lab leadership includes Ana Pantelic, Executive Director; Libby Hsu, Associate Director of Academics; Kendra Leith, Associate Director for Research, and Libby McDonald, Associate Director for Practice.
 D-Lab faculty directors are Maria Yang and Kim Vandiver.
 Full staff list.

 On the move